Karim family: Ashraf Karim

+Sufia Karim

-Sufia KarimSufia Karim, played by Rani Singh, married her husband Ashraf (Aftab Sachak) in an arranged marriage.
+Sufia Karim, played by Rani Singh, married her husband Ashraf (Aftab Sachak) in an arranged marriage.
 He was older than her, and moved to Britain in 1968, when she was a child still living in Bangladesh.
 They married in Bangladesh and moved to Britain in 1973, and had two children; Sohail (Ronny Jhutti) and Shireen (Nisha Kapur).

 Sufia makes her first appearance in the serial in 1988, when she moves to Walford with her family.

 In 1989 she discovers that Ashraf is having an affair with a woman named Stella (Cindy O'Callaghan).
 Sufia decides to leave Ashraf, but he talks her round and she stays, as Ashraf and Stella's relationship had ended.

 Ashraf and Sufia arrange a marriage for their daughter Shireen with a man named Jabbar Ahmed (Gordon Warnecke).
 Ashraf has started seeing Stella again, and Jabbar's family find out about his infidelity and call off the engagement.
 Sufia and Jabbar's mother help Jabbar and Shireen to secretly continue with the engagement as they have fallen in love.
 The Karims leave Walford to live in Bristol in June 1990.

+Shireen Karim

-Shireen KarimShireen Karim, played by Nisha Kapur, moves to Walford as a teenager in 1988, and grows friendly with the Butcher children, Diane (Sophie Lawrence) and Ricky (Sid Owen).
+Shireen Karim, played by Nisha Kapur, moves to Walford as a teenager in 1988, and grows friendly with the Butcher children, Diane (Sophie Lawrence) and Ricky (Sid Owen).
 She and Ricky begin dating for a brief period, until Shireen's stern father Ashraf (Aftab Sachak) finds out and forbids her from seeing Ricky.
 Ashraf then decides that Shireen will enter an arranged marriage, and he humiliates his daughter further by requesting that Dr Harold Legg (Leonard Fenton) perform a vaginal examination on his daughter, to confirm she is still a virgin; Dr Legg refuses.
 Ashraf removes Shireen from the local comprehensive and puts her in a boarding school to keep her away from undesirables.
 Shireen dislikes it so much that she runs away announcing she is being bullied by racists, so Ashraf removes her from the school.

 Shireen has a brief date with Trevor Short (Phil McDermott) in 1989, but this ultimately leads nowhere as Shireen is betrothed to Jabbar Ahmed (Gordon Warnecke).
 Although Shireen is opposed to the idea of an arranged marriage, when she meets Jabbar she changes her mind.
 She falls in love with her suitor and is devastated when the marriage is called off due to the Ahmed family finding out about Ashraf's extra-marital affair with a white mistress.
 Before the Karims move away to Bristol, the women of the Karim and Ahmed families meet in secret, to discuss the possibility of Shireen and Jabbar marrying.
 Whether they reunite or not is not revealed, as the Karims leave Walford shortly after.